 Goal: Summarize what you did (start to finish) with enough detail that a reader with a reasonable science background can understand and replicate it.

-- Make sure to include a section overviewing your experimental design, as well as a section on statistics used!
+• Make sure to include a section overviewing your experimental design, as well as sections on the type of statistical analysis and programs used!

 Results